dell/csm-docs/content/docs/contributionguidelines/_index.md

 |  Bug Fix     |  bugfix-110-remove-docker-compose |  "110" referring to GitHub issue ID       |

 > Feature branch will always be merged to the release branch.
 Bug Fix can be merged to either the main or release branch.
+> Features can span over multiple branches, `main` may contain partial features until all related features branches are merged.

 #### Steps for working on the main branch